vkhazin/influxdb-courseware/content/chapter-01/Terminology-1.md

-# Sample Data
+# Terminology by Example

-* The number of butterflies and honeybees counted by two scientists (langstroth and perpetua) at two locations (location 1 and location 2)
+* **Sample Data:** number of butterflies and honeybees counted by two scientists (langstroth and perpetua) at two locations (location 1 and location 2)

 ---
 **name**: census